 This episode is on shoes but we’ll follow up with other videos helping you know what to bring on the boat and what to leave behind!

 So – what boat shoes don’t work on a boat?

 1. Any shoes with metal on them will corrode.
-For a while you can rub off the corrosion but eventually it eats the fitting.
-Finding shoes that have plastic looking metal are better.
+For a while, you can rub off the corrosion but eventually, it eats the fitting.
+Finding shoes that have plastic-looking metal is better.

 2. Shoes that are canvas or material based don’t work very well either.
 They mold very easily and discolor.
 They also stink.
 Simon and I went out one night and we kept smelling mold everywhere we went.
 Come to find out, it was his shoes!